Short-Term Residential Rehabilitation Options

 There are two options for short-term residential treatment at Discovery Institute; short-term stabilization (STS) and accelerated chemical treatment (ACT).
 The Short-Term Stabilization Program (STS) is a 30-day program which offers an expeditious and comprehensive treatment approach.
 This program offers individualized treatment that meets the clients where they are in order to develop a meaningful and goal-oriented treatment plan while they are here.
 Once the individual enters into this program, they will meet with the director of the program who will give an explanation of what the individual can expect as far as the day to day schedule and what is offered in this program, as well as inform the individual of whom their primary counselor will be while they are here.
 The director will also be prepared to answer any questions the individual may have in order to assist them with becoming comfortable and supported.
 The STS (Short Term Stabilization) program is a program in which the staff is experienced and trained Masters Level Clinicians (counselors) who work collaboratively for the betterment of each client throughout drug and alcohol recovery.

-The Accelerated Chemical Treatment (ACT) Program is a 30-90 day program.
 The 30-day track focuses on education on the disease of addiction, relapse triggers, and developing a relapse prevention plan.
 The 60-90 day track focuses on the above topics and learning to identify, express, and cope with emotions, build trust and/or explore trust issues, learn new assertiveness/communication skills, learn to build a sober support network, and explore healthier leisure activities appropriate in recovery.
 Clients are escorted by staff to AA meetings to expose them to 12 Step Recovery Programs.
 The ACT team will assist clients with aftercare arrangements specific to the individual’s needs.
 Our ACT program provides the following services:

 Individualized Treatment for Drug and Alcohol Recovery